GT-IMPACT/impact-front/public/en/wiki/machines/electricairfilter.md

 ##### Description

 The mechanism is designed for pollution cleaning.
-Can work with multi-amp Energy Hatch.

 ##### General